Larynx surgery at St. Vincent’s addresses certain conditions and problems of the larynx.

 Our St. Vincent’s ENT (otolaryngology) specialists effectively treat the above conditions.
 Cancer surgery, performed by a skilled St. Vincent’s ENT surgeon experienced in the most advanced techniques, also involves our multidisciplinary team of board-certified, highly respected oncologists, radiologists, anesthesiologists, pathologists, nurses, therapists and technicians who work closely with the surgeon in planning and carrying out an individualized course of surgical and recovery care.
 Indeed, St. Vincent’s was recently rated #1 for ENT in Fairfield County by U.S. News and World 2011-2012 Best Hospitals rankings.

-In its earliest form (state I and ll) laryngeal cancer may be treated with endoscopic laser surgery, which offers better or the same rate of cure as radiation therapy.
-An endoscope is a slender tube with a camera and light that is inserted into the throat to lacate the cancer, which the surgeon can then remove with a laser.
+In its earliest form (state I and II) laryngeal cancer may be treated with endoscopic laser surgery, which offers better or the same rate of cure as radiation therapy.
+An endoscope is a slender tube with a camera and light that is inserted into the throat to locate the cancer, which the surgeon can then remove with a laser.

 Types of larynx surgery